in28minutes/in28minutes.github.io/_blog/articles/2017-11-16-maven-in-5-steps.md

 ---
 layout:     post
 title:      Maven Tutorial for Beginners in 5 Steps
-date:       2021-07-07 12:31:19
+date:       2023-03-17 12:31:19
-summary:    Maven Tutorial for Beginners in 5 Steps.
-Learn the basics of Maven setting up a basic example with Spring Initializr.
+summary:    Maven 5 Step Tutorial for Beginners.
+Understand the fundamentals of Maven by creating a simple example with Spring Initializr.
 categories: SpringBoot
 permalink:  /maven-tutorial-for-beginners
 image: /images/java-category.png
 ---

-Defining what Maven does is very difficult.
+It is tough to define what Maven accomplishes.

-Every Day Developer does a lot of things
+Every day, Developer undertakes a variety of tasks.
 - Manages Dependencies
 	- Web Layer (Spring MVC)
 	- Data Layer (JPA - Hibernate) etc..